-Drink the second bottle of magnesium citrate at 7 PM.
-Once you have finished the second bottle of magnesium citrate, take two Simethicone or Gas-X anti-gas tablets.
+After finishing the Miralax/ Gavilax mixture (or drinking the second bottle of magnesium citrate), take two simethicone or Gas-X anti-gas tablets.
 These tablets should be the last thing you take by mouth before your procedure, except your usual medications with a sip of water.
+Complete this process 3 hours BEFORE your scheduled procedure.
+Do not eat or drink anything else!
+Your stool should be clear and yellow.
+This chart will help you judge your progress!